Jashepp/express-middleware-management/README.md

 // Get via position in manageMiddleware.middlewareStack (app._router.stack)
 manageMiddleware.getByStackIndex(index);
-// Returns management object on sucess, false on failure.
+// Returns management object on success, false on failure.

 // Get by function/handle name. index argument is optional manageMiddleware.getByName('myCustomMiddleware'[,index]);
 // If more than one exist with that name, return false, otherwise if index is specified, return the nth result. -1 for the last result.
-// Returns management object on sucess, false on failure.
+// Returns management object on success, false on failure.

 // Get an array of all by function/handle name manageMiddleware.getAllByName('myCustomMiddleware');
-// Returns an array of management objects on sucess, or an empty array on failure.
+// Returns an array of management objects on success, or an empty array on failure.

 // Get by function/handle itself
 manageMiddleware.getByHandle(theMiddlewareFunction);
-// Returns management object on sucess, false on failure.
+// Returns management object on success, false on failure.

 // Get by management object ID manageMiddleware.getByID(ID); // manageObject.id
-// Returns management object on sucess, false on failure.
+// Returns management object on success, false on failure.

 // Get the most recently added middleware.
 This would most likely be the method you use the most. manageMiddleware.getRecent();
-// Returns management object on sucess, false on failure.
+// Returns management object on success, false on failure.
 ```

 Other methods on the middleware management interface